Is It Cheaper to Build or Buy a House?

 Buying a home is a significant investment.
-The hard part often lies in the decisions that follow – including the decision whether to buy or build your home.
+The hard part often lies in the decisions that follow – including the decision of whether to buy or build your home.

 While both great options, they come with their own benefits (and challenges).
 Use this resource to help you think through your decision and make the best choice.